ocaml/opam/doc/pages/Manual.md

   the trusted signing identities, see [repository-validation-command](#configfield-repository-validation-command)) and the quorum, _i.e._ how many of them are required for a signature to be accepted.
-- <a id="opamrcfield-default-compiler">`default-compiler: [ <package-formula> ... ]`</a>:
-  a list of compiler package choices.
-On `opam init`, the first available compiler in the list will be chosen for creating the initial switch if `--bare` wasn't specified.
 - [`jobs:`](#configfield-jobs),
   [`download-command:`](#configfield-download-command),
   [`download-jobs:`](#configfield-download-jobs),